 Impact Summary from the Nonprofit The Hawaii Foodbank was founded in 1982 by John White.
 His Foodbank concept became a reality when the Good Samaritan Law governing food donations passed the legislature in 1982.
 The law encouraged food donors to donate unmarketable products by protecting them from liability except in cases of gross negligence or wanton acts.
 In May of 1983, a small warehouse became home to the first Hawaii Foodbank operation.
 White, along with a single driver, started the distribution of food, totaling 500,000 pounds to 20 member agencies that year.
 Since then, the Hawaii Foodbank has grown immensely with distribution now at over 11 million pounds to over 250 member agencies annually.
 Member agencies represent homeless shelters, halfway houses, low-income child care facilities, senior centers, emergency pantries, soup kitchens, rehabilitation centers, and youth programs.
 Over 183,000 individuals receive help from our agencies including the homeless, the elderly, abused children, battered women, the working poor, the newly unemployed, the physically and mentally challenged, and families experiencing temporary emergencies.
 In September of 1992, the Foodbank was instrumental in responding to the disaster on Kauai caused by Hurricane Iniki.
 More than two million pounds of food were immediately distributed to families suffering the aftermath.
 The Hawaii Foodbank is a certified membe of Feeding America, the National Foodbank Network.
 Certification means that our operation meets a national uniform standard for sanitation, food handling, health and safety practices and inventory management.
 The Hawaii Foodbank was rated Hawaii's number one charity by the Hawaii Business Magazine in terms of effective spending.
 The award was granted based on audited financial statements that show 94% of all revenues go to Food Distribution Programs while only 6% go to Administration and Fund Raising.
 The Hawaii Foodbank is sustained by a combination of agency fees, fundraising activities, private donations, charitable foundation and State grants, and the Aloha United Way.

-DonationTo.com allows anyone to create their own donation page - no technical skill required.
-Keep 100% of al donations and avoid credit card fees by using DonationTo.com.
-All donations are direct deposited into your WePay or PayPal account.
-It only takes a moment to create your crowdfunding page, start today!
+DonationTo.com allows anyone to create their own fundraising page and keep 100% of all donations collected - no technical skill required.
+By leveraging your own social network DonationTo enables anyone to start their own crowdfunding campaigns.
+All donations are instantly direct deposited into your WePay or PayPal account.
+In just a few minutes you can create your own fundraising page, accept donations, avoid credit card fees and reach your fundraising goal faster.
 View our crowdfunding success stories.
 Learn more about online fundraising.

-At DonationTo.com our number 1 goal is to ensure your cause or charity keeps 100% of donations collected.
+DonationTo's most important goal is to enable any cause or charity to keep 100% of all donations collected.
 We are a leading provider of an online fundraising tool.
-Today we are revolutionizing how people connect with and give to charities online and, unlike other platforms, pass 100% of what you give, or raise to charities without taking a percentage and avoiding credit card fees.
-Charities and causes lose over an estimated $750 million a year in fees.
-By using DonationTo to crowdfund and raise money online your donations raised go directly to you and your cause.
+Today we are revolutionizing how people connect with and give to charities online and, unlike other platforms, pass 100% of what you give, or raise to charities without taking a cut.
+Causes and charities lose an estimated $740 million a year to middlemen and in fees.
+When using DonationTo to crowdfund and raise money online your donations raised go directly to you and your cause.

 DonationTo has created a community of crowdfunding stories, tips and techniques for years.
 The experts in fundraising, DonationTo has shared years of success and strategies to help everyone to do better crowdfunding.
 This has ranged from medical fundraising, memorial donations, supporting animal shelters, medical aid to those who lost homes during natural disasters and many more.
 To learn more visit the DonationTo blog and learn the lastest tips, tricks to leverage your social network and hit your fundraising goal faster.